 - sun damage

-According to the ASAPS, the national average cost of a microdermabrasion procedure was $139 in 2016.
+According to the American Society of Plastic Surgeons, the national average cost of a microdermabrasion procedure was $167 in 2020.
 The total cost will depend on your provider’s fees, as well as your geographic location.

 Microdermabrasion is a cosmetic procedure.
 Medical insurance doesn’t typically cover the cost.

-Microdermabrasion is an in-office procedure that usually takes about one hour.
-It’s typically performed by a licensed skincare professional, who may or may not be under the supervision of a healthcare provider.
-This depends on the state in which you live.
+Microdermabrasion is an in-office procedure that usually takes about an hour.
+It’s typically performed by a licensed skin care professional, who may or may not be under the supervision of a healthcare provider.
+This depends on what state you live in.

 There are a few different ways to do the procedure, based on the specific device used:

-- Hydradermabrasion is a newer method.
-It involves combining simultaneous dermal infusion of products and crystal-free exfoliation.
-The entire process stimulates collagen production and maximizes blood flow to your skin.
+Hydradermabrasion is a newer method.
+It involves combining simultaneous crystal-free exfoliation and infusion of products into the skin.
+The process is said to stimulate collagen production and maximize blood flow to your skin.